ldtteam/MinecoloniesWiki/source/buildings/townhall.md

        <ul>
        <br>
         <li><strong>Worker hiring mode: </strong>Clicking on this button lets you switch between automatic or manual.
 If it's in automatic mode, you can't fire or hire any citizen from any worker hut and the best unemployed citizen will be hired for you.
 In manual mode you will be able to <i>hire</i> and <i>fire</i> whichever citizen you want at any time.</li><br>
         <li><strong>Housing assignment mode: </strong>Clicking on this button lets you switch between automatic or manual.
 If it's in automatic mode, citizens will be assigned a house as soon as they spawn (if housing is available).
-In manual mode, you can select which citizens will be housed in each [Citizen's Hut](../../source/buildings/citizenhut).
+In manual mode, you can select which citizens will be housed in each [Citizen's Hut](../../source/buildings/citizenhut) or [Tavern](../../source/buildings/tavern).
 This is better if you have a large colony and many workers spread out in a large area, so you can house your citizens as close as possible to their workplace.</li>
        </ul>
-     <li><strong>Page 2: </strong>Pick Team Color: Whatever color you pick from here, your guards will have a glow of this color around them when you put them in follow mode at their [Guard Tower](../../source/buildings/guardtower).
-This is for the PVP system so you know which guards are yours when you are fighting.
+     <li><strong>Page 2: </strong>Pick Team Color: Whatever color you pick from here, your guards will have a glow of this color around them when you put them in follow mode at their [Guard Tower](../../source/buildings/guardtower) or [Barracks Tower](../../source/buildings/barrackstower).
+This is for the PVP system, so you know which guards are yours when you are fighting.
 Your citizens' names will also be in this color when looking at them.</li>
     </ul>
   </div>
 </div>